callthis/fiction/drones-vs-godzilla.md

 	- In one of them the AI model created a female anime character from "Attack on Titans" because the prompt had the words "divine" and "dream-like" in it.

-	- And in one of the images it generated a drone in "steam-punk style" with multiple swept wings along with a Godzilla with an enormous tail.
+	- And in one of the images it generated drones with swept wings in "steam-punk style", along with a Godzilla with an enormous tail.

 	- This AI model's rendering of "Armored Godzilla" was absolutely mind-blowing and too good.